ptitzler/image-caption-tfjs/README.md

 3. Open the sample

    If you are using a browser other than Google Chrome open `dist/index.html`.
-Otherwise run the following commands and open the displayed URL.
+Otherwise run the following command and open the displayed URL.

    ```
-   $ cd dist
+   $ npm start
-   $ python3 -m http.server
    ```